sampaioroberto/Cats/README.md

 `bundle exec pod keys set apiCatsSecret INSERT_YOUR_CODE_HERE`

 Don't forget to substitute for the key you created on https://thecatapi.com/

+That was all!
+Don't forget to open the **Cats.xcworkspace/** as we're using Cocoapods.

 # Images
 | Light | Dark |